alanwww1/kodi-txupdate/docs/README-conf.md

 **General internal variables**

-* **`ChgLogFormat`** - Contains the text which goes into the changelog.txt file for addons (if requested).
-Can contain parameters like %i for the version of the addon, %Y current year, %m current month, %d current day
 * **`GitCommitText`** - Contains the text which will be used at as git commit text.
 Variable $(RESNAME) can be used to include the resource name in it.
 * **`GitCommitTextSRC`** - Same as the previous, just for the case when the en_GB file gets changed (due to a syntax mistake) it will be git commited separately and this variable holds the message for that kind of change.
 * **`MRGLFilesDir`** - Path to the merged files store in the kodi translations git repo.
 It is currently "merged-langflies" in the repo.